[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 While using IAM users without an external identity provider may be appropriate for small projects, it’s essential to consider the potential risks and limitations.
 Using an external identity provider can provide additional security and management capabilities, and may be necessary for larger or more complex projects.
 It’s essential to regularly review and update your IAM policies and configurations to ensure that they remain appropriate and effective for your needs.

-IAM Roles are a powerful and flexible concept in IAM, similar to IAM users but with the crucial difference that multiple entities can assume a role simultaneously.
+IAM Roles are a powerful, flexible concept in IAM.
+They are similar to IAM users, but with the crucial difference that multiple entities can assume a role simultaneously.
 This allows for more temporary access grants without long-lived access credentials, providing a secure mechanism for granting permissions.

 By granting permission as a Principal via a role’s trust policy, an identity like an IAM user can assume that role, enabling secure access patterns such as keeping IAM users in an account with minimal permissions and allowing them to assume roles for work in a separate account.